prophetyy18/ChainIDE-Dfinity-Plugin/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 Dfinity IDE

-This project has been created using **webpack scaffold**, you can now run
+ChainIDE has been supporting Dfinity blockchain by the plugin format , you can now run this project by

 ```
 npm run compile